 Tip Number 3

-Buy a combination lock, teach your child how to use it, and have them memorize their locker combination before the school year starts.
+Buy a combination lock, teach your child how to use it, help them practice so there are no awkward moments it just won’t open.
+As soon as they get their locker combination help them them memorize it.
 Doing so will help them feel confident when they start using their locker multiple times a day.
 There’s nothing worse than when you can’t get to your books in order to get to your next class, creating the domino effect of embarrassment from peer to janitor to teacher.
 You might want to suggest they keep their locker organized so that they can find what they are looking for in the three minutes available.
 But that may be asking too much…

 Tip Number 4